 Anyone!
 We're keen to hear from teachers and students who have used the learning resources.
 We're also keen to hear from parents, whānau and the community.

 Register for the Sorted in Schools newsletter and for opportunities to shape the programme and we'll be in touch.

-Yes, you can use Sorted booklets to support the teaching and learning of financial capability.
-They're available digitally, and printed copies can be ordered through the Sorted website.
-There are also Sorted booklets available in te reo Māori.
+Yes, you can order Sorted booklets through the Sorted website.
+Booklets are available in both English and te reo Māori.